NIST-SP-800-53-R5/NIST-SP-800-53-R5.github.io/docs/3-19-system-and-information-integrity/si-3-malicious-code-protection.md

 * (4) MALICIOUS CODE PROTECTION / UPDATES ONLY BY PRIVILEGED USERS<br>
 **Update malicious code protection mechanisms only when directed by a privileged user.**

-    <ins>Discussion</ins>: Protection mechanisms for malicious code are typically categorized as security- related software and, as such, are only updated by organizational personnel with appropriate access privileges.
+    <ins>Discussion</ins>: Protection mechanisms for malicious code are typically categorized as security-related software and, as such, are only updated by organizational personnel with appropriate access privileges.

     <ins>Related Controls</ins>: CM-5.